strogo/goal/index.md

 }
 ```

 Actions are allowed to return any number of arguments.
-The only requirement is the first
-one must be `action.Result`.
 Moreover, they may get any number of builtin type arguments.
 They will be extracted
-from a URL and/or `request.Form`.
+from a URL and/or `request.Form` to converted to appropriate types using `strconv` package.

 ```go
 // History is a sample of action that gets two arguments